 Developer id Software pledged to make its implementation a priority, but as of October 2020, the upgrade still hasn’t appeared.

 Dying Light 2

 The original cooperative zombie slaying, parkour shooter, Dying Light, was a monstrous success.
 The sequel is likely to be the same and will include many visual enhancements, one of which is real-time ray-traced shadows.
 Details about its implementation are quite thin, but we’ll learn more as we head towards the game’s currently unknown release date.

 Enlisted is a World War II squad shooter MMO that looks to recreate some of the most expansive battles of the war.
 You may not have time to take in all of the pretty ray tracing effects, however.
 The first open playtest took place on April 1.
 2020.
 The developer has yet to announce a set launch date.

 F.I.S.T.: Forged in Shadow Torch

 Hop into this upcoming game from developer TiGames set in an original diesel-punk metropolis inspired by 1920s China.
 Players assume the role of a rabbit packing a giant mechanical fist, among other cool weapons.
 It’s a Metroidvania game at heart packing lots of side-scrolling action, upgradeable skills, and an interconnected world.
 It’s complemented by incredible graphics thanks to the Unreal Engine and ray tracing technology.
-The game should arrive sometime in 2020.
+The game is expected to arrive in April 2021.

 Developed by AstroNaughty Games, Grimmstar is an upcoming space fighter simulator with fleet management and action RPG elements.
 Players can freely explore a string of solar systems, mine, salvage for resources, build and command a fleet, and more.
 Something from beyond the galaxy approaches, threatening to extinguish mankind.